-Cozy up with this Vegan Gingerbread Hot Chocolate that’s rich, creamy, and spiced with warm gingerbread flavors.
+Cozy up with a mug of this vegan gingerbread hot chocolate that’s rich, creamy, and perfectly spiced with warm gingerbread flavors.
 Ready in 10 minutes with just a few simple ingredients!

 Warm and cozy gingerbread hot chocolate topped with vegan whipped cream, a cinnamon stick, crushed gingerbread cookies, and a chocolate gingerbread cookie, perfect for Christmas.

-With the colder weather settling in, I’ve been on a hot chocolate kick.
-There’s nothing better than curling up by the fire with a warm cup of cocoa and a Christmas movie (extra cozy if it’s snowing outside!).
-Oh, and a vegan Christmas cookie, of course.
+With the colder weather settling in, I’ve been on a serious hot chocolate kick.
+There’s nothing better than curling up by the fire with a cozy blanket, a Christmas movie, and a warm cup of cocoa (bonus points if it’s snowing outside).
+Oh, and a vegan Christmas cookie on the side, of course.

-Although it’s only November, so far I’ve made my classic healthy hot chocolate, a festive peppermint hot chocolate, and now, this gingerbread hot chocolate.
-Spoiler: this gingerbread version might just be my favorite.
+Although it’s only November, I’ve already made my classic healthy hot chocolate, a festive peppermint hot chocolate, and now, this gingerbread hot chocolate.
+Spoiler: this one might be my favorite.

 Overhead shot of a cozy mug of vegan gingerbread hot chocolate topped with dairy-free whipped cream and a sprinkle of crushed gingerbread cookies, perfect for holiday gatherings.